 When should I apply to UW-Platteville?

-Do I need to complete my associate degree before applying to UW-Platteville?
+Do I need to have an associate's degree before applying to UW-Platteville?

 Can I take courses for both my associate's and bachelor's degrees during my final semester?

 Yes, you can take courses simultaneously for both your associate’s and bachelor’s degrees during your final semester.
 The official transcript showing the earned Associate of Arts and/or Science degree must be submitted to UW-Platteville before the bachelor’s degree is granted.